 Changing Doctors Makes a Difference

 At that time there were very few internet resources for pancreatic cancer.
-But we found Dr. Howard Reber, a surgeon at UCLA.
+But we found Dr. Howard Reber, a surgeon at UCLA (now retired).
 He introduced us to Dr. William Isacoff, a hematologist and oncologist.
 The two doctors were using an innovative protocol, and their confidence told me that there was a possibility for me.
 It is important to say here how profound meeting these doctors was, in that after many weeks of despair we could finally feel hope.

 The first thing they did was put a stent in my common bile duct, which was blocked by a tumor.
 I immediately felt better.
 Within a few weeks I was strong enough for surgery, so a Whipple procedure was scheduled.
 But once the surgery was started the doctors found that they were unable to do the Whipple because of the location of the tumor and the amount of inflammation in the area—Dr. Reber couldn’t tell if the tumor was around the portal vein.
 My surgery was considered exploratory instead.

 When I recovered from surgery I began chemotherapy, with low doses of 5-FU, leucovorin, dipyridamole, and mitomycin.
 I had a port-a-cath inserted in my chest to deliver chemotherapy directly into my superior vena cava.
 For six months, I wore a pump that sent the chemotherapy directly into my veins, bathing the tumor 24 hours a day, in four-week cycles for six months.